VMLVaske/drunken-banana/README.md

-# drunken-banana

-Also remember to update the IP address of the EC instance after redeploying it, i.e. in deploy.yml for github workflows.

-After redeploy:
-ssh into the new instance, add ssh key for github action to authorized keys. then change the IP of the instance in deployment.yml for the github workflow. commit + push for workflow to get triggered.

 # Ghost Blog on EC2 (with Terraform + GitHub Actions)

 This project provisions and deploys a production-ready Ghost blogging platform on an AWS EC2 instance using Terraform and GitHub Actions.
 It automates infrastructure creation, bootstraps the Ghost container, adds scheduled backups, and supports redeployment via CI/CD.

 ## ✅ Features Completed

 ## 🌟 Future Improvements

 ## 🎓 Lessons Learned

 Ghost uses MySQL by default; to switch to sqlite3 you need to specify `database_client`and `database_connection_filename`in the docker-compose.
 Without any dedicated mention, Ghost will default back to MySQL continuously, even when deleting the content dir and the config.json, and crash the container hard.

-Docker Compose must use url=http://localhost unless you're behind NGINX
+Docker Compose must use "url=http://localhost" unless you're behind NGINX

 Interactive apt installs like postfix must be pre-seeded using debconf-set-selections, because otherwise the gh actions will get stuck in waiting mode, as the postfix dialogue never closes.
 This gets ugly if you encounter a deadlock situation, in which you'll either have to restart the entire EC2 or remove the dangling hooks manually.